brdgcn/Leet2Success/README.md

 Keep in mind as we read through our's and other people's solutions online that *following is not understanding*. we have to really think deep and hard, ask ourselves not just how but more importantly *why* we solve the problem a particular way.
 As time goes by we will gain deeper understanding of data structures and algorithms.

-All solutions will be posted in issues using [topic]LeetcodeProblemName.
-To keep the issues clean **please only post one problem per issue** so that we can use the following index to find each solution quickly.
-If you are not sure if you should start a new issue please ask me.
+I will start posting solutions in the issues section, starting with pseudocode first.
+All solutions will be posted using [topic]LeetcodeProblemName format.
+To keep the issues clean **please only open one issue per problem** so that we can use the following index to find them quickly, and we can all comment/append solutions after.
+If you are not sure whether you should start a new issue or not please ask me.

 *This is the way*

 My coach told me when she was 12 and beginning to learn programming, they didn't have a computer in classroom.
 So she did everything on paper and visualize every step of the process.
 Be able to do that and solve 200 leetcode problems is my goal for 2021.

-GGHF
+GLHF

 # Index
 (First link goes to leetcode.com) (Second link goes to issue page for solution)